Polymero/ctf-writeups/NetOn CTF 2021-03/README.md

 ```sh
 curl -v --cookie "flag=TkVUT057MHV" http://167.99.129.209:8001
 ```
-*Remember to use the verbose option '-v' in order to see the cookie.*
+*Remember to use the verbose option '-v' in order to see the cookie information.*

 Suddenly, our cookie value has changed!
 In fact, we can do this process four times to find all four pieces of the flag.